Memer121/SegNet-MHP-Camera/readme.md

-# Segnet MHP Camera
+# SegNet MHP Camera

- This is a camera that will run off of Segnet MHP Object Detection network.
+ This is a camera that will run off of the SegNet MHP Object Detection network.
 This can be used as a security camera and can highlight any individuals in frame.

 ![add image descrition here](direct image link here)